 I mean, okay, they seeketh occasion to slay him.

-What why does it kind of present them in this kind of cartoonish way?
+Why does it kind of present them in this kind of cartoonish way?

-It is because ultimately they are not as powerful as we can see and be they think they are.
+It is because ultimately they are not as powerful as we can see and they think they are.

-Ultimately okay, I'll explain it like this.
+Ultimately, okay, I'll explain it like this.

-They've sought to destroy it, but they have done their utmost to destroy it.
+They have sought to destroy it, but they have done their utmost to destroy it.

 The Geneva Bible Society was printing Bibles in his former house.